 Don't Make These 4 Assumptions About Leaders

-Entrepreneur and CultureIQ are searching for the top high-performing cultures to be featured on our annual list.
-Think your company has what it takes?
-Click here to get started.Leading isn’t easy.
+Want your business to appear in Entrepreneur magazine?
+Tell us how you're empowering employees, and you could be selected for a full-page promotion provided by Colonial Life.Leading isn’t easy.
 In fact, there’s a reason why they say, “it’s lonely at the top.”
 Leaders must make decisions that serve the greater purpose of the company, thereby removing emotion and self-interest from the equation.

 People often have their own vision of what a leader does and how he or she is supposed to act without actually having experienced -- or reflected upon -- a leadership role.
 It’s easy to want to aspire to the examples of leadership portrayed on TV or the big screen because that’s what we see, when in reality we’re just succumbing to the cognitive bias known as an availability heuristic (mental shortcuts).

 Related: Leadership Is All About Balance

 Below are four assumptions not to make before assuming the role of leader:

 1. Leaders must know it all.
 Nonsense.
 Not only is it arrogant to think that one single person must be all knowing, but to believe that there’s enough time in the day to do so is simply unrealistic.
 In the SEALs (and all military for that matter), we use Critical Information Requirements (CIRs) to establish a threshold for when to escalate a decision to the next level.
 Anything having to do with strategic level resource allocation or movement of personnel, for example, were only made by the boss (but not this Boss).